 LCRP was created to establish a structural support for language and culture education.
-It also strives to plant a noticeable presence of the language on the reservation throughout the extended community.
+It also strives to plant a noticeable presence of the language on the reservation and throughout the extended community.
 The LCRP offices are located in the library at the Cultural & Educational Resources Center (CERC).

 LCRP coordinates the following activities:

-- On-going Tunica language training
+- Ongoing Tunica language instruction

 - Development of Tunica language teaching materials

 - Tunica-Biloxi Language & Culture Summer Camp for tribal youth